eduardz1/Master-Thesis/chapters/implementation.typ

   )
 $

+In the anisotropic case, $C$ is full so finding the analytical expression for matrix $S$ is a bit more complicated.
+At the moment we only treat isotropic cases.

 === Improving Cache Locality & Fortran intrinsics <improv-cache-locality>

 Being Fortran column major, in contrast to most other languages, such as C, it is important to ensure that the loops are arranged starting from the outermost dimension to the innermost dimension.
 This ensures that the data is accessed in a contiguous manner.

 By simply reordering the loops and the matrices, a measurable performance improvement can be observed.
 A bigger impact is then achieved by recognizing patterns that can be rewritten as the Fortran-native `sum` and `dot_product` intrinsics.
 An example of this is shown in @reorder-loops.
 This, seemingly small, change not only improves readability, but also enables the compiler to take advantage of @SIMD vectorization more aggressively.
 From the assembly output of the function, we notice a decrease in instruction count, with, specifically, a decrease in equal measure of `mov` and `add` type instructions.

 This kind of refactoring also helps to better recognize which lines of code are responsible for the most expensive operations, as can be seen in @reorder-loops in the refactored code, the highlighted lines, for the 2D elastic variable degrees of freedom (`I01`) case, account together for *73.22%* of the total program runtime.
 We can notice now that the first, `face_phi_xi`, matrix of matrices does not depend on the cell and can therefore be computed only once.
-Similar reasoning can be applied to the volume integrals.
+Similar reasoning can be applied to some of the volume integrals.
 The final result is a code where the second operation on `face_phi_xi_nCntau` is now the single most expensive operation, accounting alone for *76.49%* of the runtime.

 #figure(
   kind: raw,